jto/jto.github.io.sources/_posts/2016-01-29-getting-started-with-shapeless.md

 ### Lenses

-Shapeless provide a simple lenses implementation.
+Shapeless provides a simple lenses implementation.
 Here's a basic example, directly taken from shapeless' examples:

 <script src="https://gist.github.com/jto/4d7a4392a84da8446f69.js?file=8_lenses.scala"></script>

 If you just need a lens from time to time and already have Shapeless in your project, it can be useful.
-For more advanced usage, consider a dedicated library like [monocle](https://github.com/julien-truffaut/Monocle).
+For more advanced usages, consider a dedicated library like [monocle](https://github.com/julien-truffaut/Monocle).

 ### Abstracting over arity: